liamdmcgarrigle/n8n-nodes-zoho-booking/README.md

 ### Group Booking (Multiple Customers)
 Book with a group booking by passing:
 - The service ID made for the group in the services section
-- The staff ID assigned to the the group in the services section
+- The staff ID assigned to the group in the services section

 Everything else can be filled an normal.